masives/sanity-to-wordpress/README.md

 # What is this script?

 The script goal is to make migrating from Wordpress to Sanity easier.
-It allows you to generate `.ndjson` file ready to be imported into your Sanity database.
+It allows you to generate an `.ndjson` file ready to be imported into your Sanity database.

-Schemas are in line with default Sanity gatsby starter, which you can create on https://www.sanity.io/create?template=sanity-io%2Fsanity-template-gatsby-blog
+Schemas are in line with the default Sanity gatsby starter, which you can create on https://www.sanity.io/create?template=sanity-io%2Fsanity-template-gatsby-blog

-It handles few edge cases:
+It handles a few different edge cases:

-- the script will warn you on images being downloaded from google cdn (which cannot be imported using sanity-cli)
+- The script will warn you of images being downloaded from google cdn (which cannot be imported using sanity-cli)
-- it handles more than 100 entries per type
+- It handles more than 100 entries per type
-- it allows blocklisting broken/non-existing images
+- It allows blocklisting broken/non-existing images
-- it chunks the resulting bundle into 50 documents size files
+- It chunks the resulting bundle into 50 document-size files

 # How to run it